mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/project/README.md

 Which of these rankings is better is entirely subjective, and the only way to know if you have the "best" alpha for your application is to try several variations and see what is best.

+> **NOTE:**
+> It should be "obvious" to you that large alpha values imply that the structure of the webgraph has more influence on the final result,
+> and small alpha values ignore the structure of the webgraph.
+> Recall that the word "obvious" means that it follows directly from the definition,
+> but you may still need to sit and meditate on the definition for a long period of time.

 If large alphas are good for your application, you can see that there is a trade-off between quality answers and algorithmic runtime.
 We'll be exploring this trade-off more formally in class over the rest of the semester.